heig-vd-dai-course/heig-vd-dai-course/10-docker-and-docker-compose/COURSE_MATERIAL.md

 settings.
 It can be quite difficult to know what the installer has done on your computer.
 It can also be difficult to uninstall the software, because you need to know what the installer has done.
-Even if the installer has an uninstaller, it can be difficult to know if the uninstaller has removed everything.
+Even if the installer has an uninstaller, it could not have removed everything.

-The problem arises when you want to install another version of the software or on another computer.

-If you install the new version, it will overwrite the old version.
+The problem arises when you want to install another version of the software or on another computer: if you install the new version, it will overwrite the old version.
 If you want to keep the old version, you need to install the new version in another directory.
-If you want to keep both versions, you need to install the new version in another directory, and you need to change the settings to use the new version.
+If you want to keep both versions, you need to install the new version in another directory, and you need to change the application's settings to use the new version.
+It becomes quite a mess.

 If you want to install the software on another computer, you need to manually change the settings; it can be difficult to know what to change.